 Every packet matters since VoIP converts sound into data packets.
 A congested network sees frequent packet loss and delays, creating gaps in conversation or drops in connection quality.
 A packet’s path from your desk to a VoIP service provider isn’t always so direct.

 As you exhaust bandwidth, network congestion results in queuing delays that lead to even higher latency.
 Data packets have to be reassembled at the receiver’s end.
 The delay in this assembly contributes to jitter.
-Higher the delay, the higher the jitter.
+The higher the delay, the higher the jitter.

 VoIP is prone to jitter problems since people can perceive and notice delays above 30 milliseconds on calls.
 Depending on the jitter level, the audio can be choppy or unintelligible.